Fine-Tuning GPT-4o-Mini to Generate Blog Articles

 |

-3 Fine-Tuning the Model
+3 Fine-tuning the Model

-Once the data is prepared, validated, and the token cost confirmed, you can create a fine-tuning job.
+Once the data is prepared, verified, and the token cost is confirmed, you can create a fine-tuning task.

 |